aws-samples/bedrock-claude-chat/docs/SETUP_IDP.md

 ## Step 5: Update Google OAuth Client with Cognito Redirect URIs

-after deploying the stack, the AuthApprovedRedirectURI is output in CfnOutput. go back to the Google Developer Console and update the OAuth client with the correct redirect URIs.
-You can find these URIs in the Cognito console under the domain name configuration for your user pool.
+After deploying the stack, AuthApprovedRedirectURI is showing on the CloudFormation outputs.
+Go back to the Google Developer Console and update the OAuth client with the correct redirect URIs.